• Classes

 When you register and book a class:

-- Your email address (optional — if you provide it, we use it for booking confirmations and receipts)
+• Your email address (optional — if you provide it, we use it for booking confirmations, membership receipts, card-update notices, and other transactional account emails)

 When you make a purchase through Stripe: